Galeas/DCTypography/README.md

 DCTypography**DCTypography** is a simple and user-friendly tool designed for reconciliation of developers and designers :)

 With DCTypography you can create a typographic styles when it's convenient to you, add them to the shared storage and use when needed.
-You need just specify typogrphic parameters.
+You need just specify typographic parameters.

 Example 1:
 ```objc